Living in Community Learning Outcomes

 - Learn to ask the right questions and listen attentively

-To secure your spot at PLU, new students must submit their $200 Advance Tuition Deposit, Residential Life Information Form and New Student Information Form to the Office of Admissions.
+To secure your spot at PLU, new students must submit their $200 Advance Tuition Deposit, Residential Life Information Form, Student Roommate Questionnaire and New Student Information Form to the Office of Admissions.
 These forms were included in your admission packet.
-Student can also deposit and complete these documents online athttp://www.plu.edu/BeALute.
+Student can also deposit and complete these documents online at http://www.plu.edu/bealute.
 Once submitted, the Office of Residential Life will notify students of their assigned residence hall.

-In the late Spring, Residential Life will contact the new students to complete a Roommate Questionnaire.
-Our professional staff members carefully review these questionnaires to create the best roommate matches.
+Our professional staff members carefully review Student Roommate Questionnaires to create the best roommate matches.
 Specific roommate requests are available, however the requests must be mutual and both students must be assigned to the same hall before we can guarantee a match.
 During the last week in July the roommate assignment will be sent to your home address.

 Contacting your roommate before arriving at PLU